Mohammed-abdulaziz-eisa/withsecure-phase1/README.md

 # from Notebooks 2 MLOps

-cuddly-Wolf -- Data Science task (notebooks2MLOps) - phase 1
+Data Science task (notebooks2MLOps) - phase 1

 - this project have three important phases with three repos to represent how i go throw all the project and how i handle any data problem from notebooks creating to Developing a Model Inference API